SayantanBanerjee16/TMDBClient/README.md

 # TMDB_Client_Android_Application
 ## Description

-We are bored during this long quarantine season due to the gloabal COVID-19 pandemic.
+We are all bored during this long quarantined season due to the global pandemic outbreak.
 Now what to do alone in our homes?
 Simple answer - Binge watch popular Movies and Tv Shows.
-But we always get overwhelmed by going through long list of Netflix/Amazon Prime Video/Disney+.
-Here, our application comes in handy.
-It will suggest you with all the popular Movies and the Tv Shows that people are bingeing in the current times.
-You can now easily go through the short-listed suggestions and have yourself a good time!
-Also it displays the list of popular celebs with their popularity index.
+But we always get overwhelmed by going through the long list of Netflix/Amazon Prime Video/Disney+.
+Here, our Android application comes in handy.
+It will suggest you with all the popular Movies and Tv Shows that people are bingeing on in the current times.
+You can now quickly go through the short-listed suggestions and have yourself a good time!
+Also, it displays the list of famous celebs with their popularity index.

 ## Application Screenshots